MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-reconnaissance.md

 ![AATP Detecting SMB reconnaissance](media/playbook-recon-smbrecon-detection1.png)

 Not only are we alerted on this activity, we're also alerted on the exposed accounts and their respective IP addresses *at that point in time*.
 As the Security Operations Center (SOC), we don't just have the attempt and its status, but also what was sent back to the attacker.
-We could use this information to aid our investigation.
+This information aids our investigation.

 ## Next steps